dij0s/PETAL/thesis/bachelor_thesis.typ

 To support this, greater models run on _Calypso_, a sandbox infrastructure designed and reserved for students of the bachelor program.
 Nevertheless, the largest model that fits on this infrastructure (around 8 billion parameters) remains relatively small compared to state-of-the-art large language models (>150 billion parameters).
-Exploring the use of -really- large language models in future work could lead to improvements in interpretation and overall quality of the system.
+Exploring the use of -really- large language models in future implementations could lead to improvements in interpretation and overall quality of the system.

 Furthermore, a strong limitation of the solution is the inability of the user to provide and induce bias in the system#footnote("While no extensive jailbreaking or bias testing was conducted, all attempts made during the development process to introduce bias into the system were unsuccessful.").

-This might be seen as a good thing, as it guarantees consistency in the output but this also means that the system is less flexible and adaptable to the individual preferences, explained in the #ref(<intent_router>, supplement: it => it.body) section.
+This might be seen as a good thing, as it guarantees consistency in the output but this also means that the system is less flexible and adaptable to the individual preferences, explained in the #ref(<intent_router>).

 While this ensures consistent output, it also reduces the flexibility and adaptability of the system to put into service all user preferences.
 These instructions are distinguished into two categories: presentation directives (1) and effective instructions (2).